-In addition to Owl Rock Capital Corporation II, Owl Rock Technology Finance Corp. and Owl Rock First Lien Master Fund, L.P., the Adviser and its affiliates (including Owl Rock Technology Advisors LLC and Owl Rock Capital Private Funds Advisors LLC (collectively with the Adviser, the "Owl Rock Advisers")) may provide management or investment advisory services to entities that have overlapping objectives with us.
+In addition to Owl Rock Capital Corporation II, Owl Rock Technology Finance Corp. and Owl Rock First Lien Master Fund, L.P., the Adviser and its affiliates may provide management or investment advisory services to entities that have overlapping objectives with us.
 The Adviser and its affiliates may face conflicts in the allocation of investment opportunities to us and others.
-In order to address these conflicts, the Owl Rock Advisers have put in place an allocation policy that addresses the allocation of investment opportunities as well as co-investment restrictions under the 1940 Act.
+In order to address these conflicts, Owl Rock has put in place an investment allocation policy that addresses the allocation of investment opportunities as well as co-investment restrictions under the 1940 Act.

 In addition, we, the Adviser and certain of its affiliates have been granted exemptive relief by the SEC toco-invest with other funds managed by the Adviser or its affiliates in a manner consistent with our investment objective, positions, policies, strategies and restrictions as well as regulatory requirements and other pertinent factors.
 Pursuant to such exemptive relief, we generally are permitted to co-invest with certain of our affiliates if a "required majority" (as defined in Section 57(o) of the 1940 Act) of our independent directors make certain conclusions in connection with a co-investment transaction, including that (1) the terms of the transaction, including the consideration to be paid, are reasonable and fair to us and our shareholders and do not involve overreaching of us or our shareholders on the part of any person concerned, (2) the transaction is consistent with the interests of our shareholders and is consistent with our investment objective and strategies, and (3) the investment by our affiliates would not disadvantage us, and our participation would not be on a basis different from or less advantageous than that on which our affiliates are investing.
-The Owl Rock Advisers' allocation policy incorporates the conditions of the exemptive relief.
+Owl Rock's investment allocation policy incorporates the conditions of the exemptive relief.
 As a result of the exemptive relief, there could be significant overlap in our investment portfolio and the investment portfolio of Owl Rock Capital Corporation II, Owl Rock Technology Finance Corp. and/or other funds established by the Adviser or its affiliates that could avail themselves of the exemptive relief.
-See "Risk Factors - Risks Related to our Adviser and its Affiliates - We may compete for capital and investment opportunities with other entities managed by our Adviser or its affiliates, subjecting our Adviser to certain conflicts of interest".
+See "Risk Factors - Risks Related to our Adviser and its Affiliates-We may compete for capital and investment opportunities with other entities managed by our Adviser or its affiliates, subjecting the Adviser to certain conflicts of interest".

 The Adviser or its affiliates may engage in certain origination activities and receive attendant arrangement, structuring or similar fees.
-These protections may lead our Adviser to act in a riskier manner when acting on our behalf than it would when acting for its own account.
-See "Risk Factors - Risks Related to our Adviser and its Affiliates - The Adviser may face conflicts of interest with respect to services performed for issuers in which we invest".
+See Risk Factors - Risks Related to our Adviser and its Affiliates - The Adviser may face conflicts of interest with respect to services performed for issuers in which we invest".

-On March 1, 2016, we entered into an investment advisory agreement (the "Original Investment Advisory Agreement") with the Adviser, which with the approval of the Board, including a majority of our independent directors, was amended and restated on February 27, 2019 (as amended and restated, the "Investment Advisory Agreement") to reduce the fees that the Company will pay the Adviser following the listing of our common stock on a national securities exchange (an "Exchange Listing") (which will include this offering).
+On March 1, 2016, we entered into an investment advisory agreement (the "Original Investment Advisory Agreement") with the Adviser, which with the approval of the Board, including a majority of our independent directors, was amended and restated on February 27, 2019 (as amended and restated, the "Investment Advisory Agreement") to reduce the fees that the Company will pay the Adviser following an Exchange Listing (which will include this offering).
 Under the terms of the Investment Advisory Agreement, the Adviser is responsible for managing our business and activities, including sourcing investment opportunities, conducting research, performing diligence on potential investments, structuring its investments, and monitoring our portfolio companies on an ongoing basis through a team of investment professionals.
+See "Management and Other Agreements - Investment Advisory Agreement" for further information.